phil-not-funny/lifesmp-mod/README.md

 ---

 ## Features
-Life-SMP Mod is designed to replicate the gameplay from the Life Series.
-Whether you're giving lives, managing the Boogeyman mechanic, or customizing game rules, this mod ensures every session to be the way you wanted the Life-Series to turn out.
+Life-SMP Mod is designed to replicate the gameplay from the Life Series.<br>
+**All of these are highly customizable!**
+- Give-Life Command
+- Boogeyman (or -men)
+- Enable/Disable Helmets
+- Advanced Spawn Protection
 ---

 ## Installation